bunnysaini/Stock-News-Alert/README.md

 bunnysaini/Stock-News-Alert

 ## Features
-A Stock News Update Program that messages you the increase or decrease in % share of the stock and the probable news that caused the fluctuation.
+A Stock News Update Program that messages you the increase or decrease in % value of the stock and the probable news that caused the fluctuation.

 ## Instructions to Use
 - Create a Trial Account on [Twilio](https://www.twilio.com/) - To send and receive messages with Messaging APIs